BobKermanIndustries/Service-Module-Systems-Inc/README.md

  [**Thread on KSP Forums**](N/A)

- For further details regarding installation instructions, dependencies..., refer to the **GameData\_ServiceModuleSytemsInc\_README.txt**
+ For further details regarding installation instructions, dependencies..., refer to the **README.txt** under the **GameData** subdirectory